- !important

 How to Use CSS Outline

 The CSS outline property can be defined with shorthand or individual longhand properties.
-The basic shorthand syntax looks like this:
+The basic shorthand property syntax looks like this:

 selector {